TonichaB/Niche-Crystals/README.md

 Visit the live website [here!](https://tonichab.github.io/Niche-Crystals/)

 Niche Crystals is an informative website for users who are interested in the theory of crystal healing and the history of their uses.
-The website aims to provide a sense of comfort and calm to it's users whilst providing an initial introduction to crystal practices.
-Users are then encouraged to sign up for a newsletter which will give more in depth information on a monthly basis.
+The website aims to provide a sense of comfort and calm to its users whilst providing an initial introduction to crystal practices.
+Users are then encouraged to sign up for a newsletter which will give more in depth information every month.
 ![responsive website example image](assets/images/amiresponsive.webp)

 ---